After moving states a few times, and living in a household of an alcoholic, I found peace and confidence while running.

 I felt the power of the body, and how responsive it could be to physical (and mental) conditioning, and I was hooked.

 I entered athletics in high school, and kept running.
 I loved health class, and excelled in biology.
 Fast forward to college, and you would think that the medical or human performance route was the obvious track for me - but no, I chose business and was in school simply to get out and start making money - the other connection to confidence and independence...so I'd thought.

 My first job out of college was at a large financial corporation where I was handed top tier clients to settle trades and currencies I knew nothing about.
 I learned about business, organization, and office politics.
 I met inspiring people and climbed.
 I had a salary, benefits, a retirement plan and paid vacation - score!
 The security of it all kept my momentum going, and my devotion to physical activity never stopped.

-2 years in, things started to turn stale, and I realized that I felt more fulfillment in my 6am bootcamp class, during my runs on Bayshore, and while reading the latest health publication and digging into deep health-science rabbit holes.
+Two years in, things started to turn stale, and I realized that I felt more fulfillment in my 6am bootcamp class, during my runs along the water, and while reading the latest health publication and digging into deep health-science rabbit holes.

 On July 11th, 2016 - I became a Registered Dietitian Nutritionist as a result of passion, grit, and to serve a purpose.

 I am here to help; I am here to learn; and I here to bring equilibriyum to life.